UPDATE: Now, you can get these 4000+ questions in booklet/hardcopy format. Click here to know more.

 Passage 8: Read the following poem and answer the questions that follow:

-Apostrophe to Man Detestable race, continue to expunge yourself, die out.
+Detestable race, continue to expunge yourself, die out.
 Breed faster, crowd, encroach, sing hymns, build bombing airplanes; Make speeches, unveil statues, issue bonds, parade: Convert again into explosives the bewildered ammonia and the distracted cellulose; Convert again into putrescent matter drawing flies The hopeful bodies of the young: exhort, Pray, pull long faces, be earnest, be all but overcome, be photographed: Confer, perfect your formulae, commercialize Bacteria harmful to human tissue, Put death on the market: Breed, crowd, encroach, expand, expunge yourself, die out, Homo called sapiens.

 1. What is the meaning of the word “putrescent”?